Impact of octupole deformation on the nuclear electromagnetic response: Theoretical framework

 where $\mu_N$ is the nuclear magneton, $\textbf{s}_K$ and $\bm{l}_K$ are the $K$th components of the spin and orbital angular momentum vectors, and $g_s$ and $g_l$ are the corresponding bare gyromagnetic factors, which in this work are taken as $g_s^\text{n(p)} = -3.826 (5.586)$ and $g_l^\text{n(p)} = 0.0 (1.0)$.

-The photoabsorption cross-section generally includes contributions from all transition types discussed above and possibly others.
-However, since the electric dipole transitions are known to dominate the total cross-section, we evaluate it at a given energy by taking into account only these transitions.
-According to \cite{Ring1980}, the cross-section is given by
+The photoabsorption cross section generally includes contributions from all transition types discussed above and possibly others.
+However, since the electric dipole transitions are known to dominate the total cross section, we evaluate it at a given energy by taking into account only these transitions.
+According to Ref.~\cite{Ring1980}, the cross section is given by

 where $\alpha = e^2 / \hbar c$ denotes the fine structure constant.

 The energy-weighted sum rule of order $k$ can be approximated as